zaykhere/photowall/README.md

-Code for the photowall project which simply lets you upload photos to a website from a url and make comments.
+Code for the photowall project which simply lets you upload photos from a url and make comments.